tky0065/springdocs-mcp/EXAMPLES.md

 # Usage Examples - Spring Documentation MCP Server

-This file contains practical usage examples for the Spring Documentation MCP Server with Claude Desktop.
+This file contains practical usage examples for the Spring Documentation MCP Server with Claude Desktop and any MCP client.

+> **Universal Compatibility:** This server works with ANY MCP client, not just Claude Desktop!
+Compatible with all Model Context Protocol implementations.

-## 🚀 Usage Scenarios
+## Usage Scenarios

 ### 1. Discovering Spring Projects